Optimize Join Columns Flag

 Here are some explanations why these prerequisites are necessary for he optimize join columns flag to work:

 1.)
-If the join field was requested by the query it obviously cannot be pruned away
+If the join field was requested by the query or needed for later intermediate processing it obviously cannot be pruned away

 2.)
 If fields are requested from both join partners the join has to be executed and therefore the join field has to be requested